The views expressed by the host on this program make more sense than anything anybody else happens to be saying for a simple reason.

 You haven't seen any.

-In fact, you've probably seen the AP had a story last week.
+In fact, you've probably seen, the AP had a story last week.

-Suddenly global warming's not so important.
+Suddenly global warming is not so important.

-And we find out today there's a story in the stack that the uh Arctic glaciers have actually grown because it's getting colder.
+And we find out today there's a story in the stack that the Arctic glaciers have actually grown because it's getting colder.

 When I read that, I got infuriated.